edinburgh-napier/set09121/lectures/lecture11.md

 - An object in motion stays in motion unless a force is applied to it.
-- Basically, if there is no force there is no change in acceleration that can change velocity.
+- Basically, if there is no force there is no change in acceleration or velocity.

 - If $F_{net} = 0$ then there is no **change** in motion.
 - Where: